alicemliu/tic-tac-toe/README.md

 - The provided [APIs](https://d9u7x85vp9.execute-api.us-east-2.amazonaws.com/production/api-docs/#/Game%20engine/post_engine) are hosted on both `dev` and `production` servers.
 It would be a best practice to configure separate environments to point to each of the corresponding servers.

-- The unit tests are (very) incomplete, and it also wouldn't hurt to add integration and code coverage tests!
+- The unit tests are (very) incomplete.
+With more time, I would've liked to write tests for all components, but I added several empty `it()` blocks for a few of them, with sample descriptions of tests.
+It also wouldn't hurt to add integration and code coverage tests!